fruchtose/muxamp/README.md

 ### Configuration

-Muxamp reads its user configuration through `nconf`, capable of taking in environment variables or an optional JSON config file located in `./config/<environment>.json`, which by default is not tracked through Git. `environment` can be `development`, `test`, or `production`.
+Muxamp reads its user configuration through `nconf`, capable of taking in environment variables or an optional JSON config file located in `./config/<environment>.json`. `environment` can be `development`, `test`, or `production`.
+You may also create a JSON file at `./config/all.json` for configuration in any environment.
+All of these files are optional and are included in `.gitignore` by default.

 #### Configuration structure